ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 The service address can be used for access to {{site.data.keyword.cloud_notm}} infrastructure services on the {{site.data.keyword.cloud_notm}} internal private network, including the following services:

 * NTP
-* Windows operating system licensing and updates
+* Windows® operating system licensing and updates
-* Red Hat Enterprise Linux operating system licensing and updates
+* Red Hat® Enterprise Linux® operating system licensing and updates
 * Cloud Object Storage

 ### Storage
 {: #shared_overview-specs-storage}

 When you create or deploy vApps or VMs, you can select either an unencrypted or encrypted storage policy.
-There are five different tiers of storage available for each option, depending on the storage performance required:
+Each option has five different tiers of storage available, depending on the storage performance required.

 #### Unencrypted storage policy options
 {: #shared_overview-specs-storage-unencrypted}

-* Standard: The storage tier with no maximum throughput.
+* Standard - The storage tier with no maximum throughput.
 The number of IOPS/GB is not guaranteed.
-* 10 IOPS/GB: The storage tier with a maximum throughput of 10 IOPS/GB, the highest guaranteed performance.
+* 10 IOPS/GB - The storage tier with a maximum throughput of 10 IOPS/GB, the highest guaranteed performance.
-* 4 IOPS/GB: Storage tier with a maximum throughput of 4 IOPS/GB.
+* 4 IOPS/GB - Storage tier with a maximum throughput of 4 IOPS/GB.
-* 2 IOPS/GB: Storage tier with a maximum throughput of 2 IOPS/GB.
+* 2 IOPS/GB - Storage tier with a maximum throughput of 2 IOPS/GB.
-* 0.25 IOPS/GB: Storage tier with a maximum throughput of 0.25 IOPS/GB.
+* 0.25 IOPS/GB - Storage tier with a maximum throughput of 0.25 IOPS/GB.

 Standard is the default policy for virtual data centers.
 {:note}